 Zack Greinke knows the Astros give him a real World Series shot.
 (Photo by F. Carter Smith)

 Carlos Correa's defense is underrated for the Houston Astros.
 (Photo by F. Carter Smith)

-Zack Greinle is under some pressure as the Houston Astros' big trade deadline acquisition.
+Zack Greinke is under some pressure with the Houston Astros now.
 (Photo by F. Carter Smith)